AbhijeetKrishnan/lp-implementations/README.md

 # lp-implementations
-A collection of simple implementations of the algorithms described in the Language PRocessors course
+A collection of simple implementations of the algorithms described in the Language Processors course